 Animal Humane Society opposes regulation based solely on breed and/or legislation banning specific breeds.
 While breed is one factor that contributes to a dog’s temperament, in many instances there are inherent problems in determining a dog’s breed.
 Restrictions placed on a specific breed fail to address the larger problems of abuse, aggression and lack of training.

 Breed alone cannot be used to predict whether a dog may pose a danger to the community and is not an adequate indicator of a dog’s propensity to bite.
 Rather, a dog’s tendency to bite is a product of several factors, including but not limited to:

-Animal Humane Society is committed to helping dog owners and their pets and is a resource for the community through its training and behavior programs, online library, behavior helpline, advocacy efforts and educational programs in the schools.
+Animal Humane Society is committed to helping people and their pets and is a resource for the community through its’ training and behavior programs, online library, behavior helpline, advocacy efforts and education programs.